standardnotes/docs/docs/usage/filesafe.md

 If you are using the Bold Editor, then you can embed images and other files stored in FileSafe inside your notes:

-1. Store an image with FileSafe as described above.
+1. Upload an image with FileSafe as described above.
 2. Click the name of your image at the top of the FileSafe component or under _All Files_.
 3. Click "Copy Insert Link".
 The insert link will look something like `[FileSafe:277fd264-391a-42ee-a831-6a3d188eef90:my-image.png]`.
 4. Open your note with the Bold Editor.